exyte/Chat/README.md

 }
 ```
 `inputViewBuilder`'s parameters:
-- textBinding for your own TextField
+- `textBinding` to bind your own TextField
-- attachments struct containing photos, videos, recording and a message you are replying to
+- `attachments` is a struct containing photos, videos, recordings and a message you are replying to
-- state of input view - is controled by the library automatically if possible or through your calls of actionClosure
+- `state` - the state of the input view that is controled by the library automatically if possible or through your calls of `actionClosure`
-- style - .message or .signature (chat screen or photo selection screen)
+- `style` - `.message` or `.signature` (the chat screen or the photo selection screen)
-- actionClosure to call on taps of your custom buttons.
-For example, call actionClosure(.send) if you'd like to send your message, then the library will reset text and attachments and call sending closure `didSendMessage`
+- `actionClosure` is called on taps on your custom buttons.
+For example, call `actionClosure(.send)` if you want to send your message, then the library will reset the text and attachments and call the `didSendMessage` sending closure

 ## Supported content types
-Library allows to send following content in messages in any combination:
+This library allows to send the following content in messages in any combination:
 - Text with/without markdown
 - Photo/video
 - Audio recording

 **Coming soon:**
 - User's location
-- Document
+- Documents

 ### Modifiers
-if you are not using your own `messageBuilder`:
+If you are not using your own `messageBuilder`:
-`avatarSize` - default avatar is a circle, you can specify its diameter here
+`avatarSize` - the default avatar is a circle, you can specify its diameter here
-`messageUseMarkdown` - whether default message cell uses markdown
+`messageUseMarkdown` - whether the default message cell uses markdown

-`assetsPickerLimit` - max media count user can select in the media picker
+`assetsPickerLimit` - the maximum media count that the user can select in the media picker
-`enableLoadMore(offset: Int, handler: @escaping ChatPaginationClosure)` - when user scrolls to `offset`-th message from the end, call the handler function, so user can load more messages
+`enableLoadMore(offset: Int, handler: @escaping ChatPaginationClosure)` - when user scrolls to `offset`-th message from the end, call the handler function, so the user can load more messages
-`chatNavigation(title: String, status: String? = nil, cover: URL? = nil)` - pass info for Chat's navigation bar
+`chatNavigation(title: String, status: String? = nil, cover: URL? = nil)` - pass the info for the Chat's navigation bar

 <img src="https://raw.githubusercontent.com/exyte/media/master/Chat/pic2.png" width="300">